skfarhat/ethbnb/doc/README.md

 * Might have to force "npm install web3@0.20.6 --save".
 Make sure the right version is in use, otherwise we could get the CORS bug.

+## About Sublime Plugins

+* esformatter: (`cmd+alt+f`): reindents code
+* eslint

 ## DApp

 ### Setting up IPFS on the host system

 Setup the desktop client (good for visualising files stored on the locally-run daemon).
 As far as I can see, if IPFS was not installed, IPFS desktop will take care of installing it.

 ```
 ## This is because `brew install openssl` will install but not make available
 ## the libraries for linkage.
 ln -s /usr/local/opt/openssl/include/openssl /usr/local/include

 git clone https://github.com/ipfs-shipyard/ipfs-desktop.git